 A third-party, neutral person who is completely unaffiliated or affected by the daily runnings of the site or contract, determines a decision on a conflict.
 Adjudication is an exceedingly quick, and relatively painless, process, designed to facilitate the continued functions of the site.
 Though the adjudicator has limited authority, both parties often respect their decision as final–if not, trial is required to enforce the adjudicator’s ruling over the dissenting party.

 When Arbitration and Litigation are the Only Options

-Litigation and arbitrations are notorious for being lengthy and expensive.
-Often, litigation and arbitrations can detrimentally halt project schedules, forcing vital personnel to cease their duties in order to attend trial.
+Litigation and arbitration are notorious for being lengthy and expensive.
+Often, litigation and arbitration can detrimentally halt project schedules, forcing vital personnel to cease their duties in order to attend trial.
 When litigation and arbitration are pursued, the relationship of the parties involved is usually unmendable, preventing further professional relationships.
 Furthermore, the outcome of the trial is determined by a judge or arbitrator that rarely has no construction specializations or expertise.

 Still, when litigation and arbitration are your only options, they must be pursued.
 In the name of project preservation, safety, efficiency, and effectiveness, litigation and arbitration should be pursued.
 The longer a dispute or conflict goes unresolved, the more dramatic the damage.

 The dispute is deferred to a third-party arbitrator.
 Based on facts, evidence, documents, contracts, and applicable principles of law, the arbitrator makes an educated, final decision.
 Arbitration is confidential, and both parties must agree on the arbitrator, who must be relevantly skilled and qualified.
 The parties in dispute are responsible for the cost of the arbitration, including paying for the arbitrator and renting venue space, resulting in costs that often equal litigation proceedings.
 Positively, this process is still lauded as fast and flexible.